 - History of breast surgery to include implants, lifts or reductions.

 - History of breast biopsies, diagnoses, and the applicable sites.

 - History of surgical interventions, including biopsy or lumpectomy with specific information as to the site of the lumpectomy and the year it was performed and diagnosis (benign or malignant).

 - History of any breast radiation specific as to the site and the time frame (beginning and end) when it was performed.

-- The administration of pharmacologic agents for breast cancer.
+- The administration of pharmacologic agents for breast cancer, including non-prescription agents.